VilarResearchGroup/introduction_to_comp_chem/README.md

 ## Getting Started

-Please open the PowerPoint presentation to find a step-by-step guide to the code within the `comp_chem_intro_notebook.ipynb`.
+Please open the PowerPoint presentation to find a step-by-step guide to the code in `comp_chem_intro_notebook.ipynb`.